KlemenGrebovsek/web-port-serial-port-scanner/README.md

 [-s --status]

 Description: Program searches for ports that have this status.
-(Any, Free, In_use), default value is "Any";
+(Any, Free, InUse, Unknown), default value is "Any";

 **Sample args**